 Banking and money transmission

-Generally, the Banking Law attributes the activity of monetary transmission (money transfer services or payment instruments) to be a licensable banking activity.3 Further, the Law on Currency Regulation regards foreign currency exchange activities (i.e., engaging in the business of buying or selling foreign currencies) as an additional licensable activity in Azerbaijan in which only local banks, branches of foreign banks, certain licensed post offices and entities holding foreign currency exchange licences may engage.4
+Generally, the Banking Law attributes the activity of monetary transmission (money transfer services or payment instruments) to be a licensable banking activity.3 Further, the Law on Currency Regulation regards foreign currency exchange activities in Azerbaijan (i.e., engaging in the business of buying or selling foreign currencies) as an additional licensable activity in which only local banks, branches of foreign banks, certain licensed post offices and entities holding foreign currency exchange licences may engage.4

 The Law on Currency Regulation defines foreign currencies as money in the form of banknotes, treasury notes and coins in circulation that are legal tender in the territory of a foreign state or group of states.
 Although unlikely, it is possible that virtual currencies will be classified as a foreign currency, especially if they are recognised as legal tender in a foreign country.5

 Therefore, entities wishing to engage in the above-mentioned activities involving a virtual currency within Azerbaijan or, potentially, Azerbaijani residents, are likely to be prevented from doing so, unless the relevant licence has been obtained.

 When it comes to money laundering and terrorism financing, Azerbaijani law does not seem to make any material distinction between transactions carried out using a fiat currency or a virtual currency (although the latter is not specifically mentioned).
 For instance, any transactions involving funds received from or transferred to anonymous accounts located outside Azerbaijan or transactions where the parties cannot be accurately identified, or in cases where the submission of identification information about a customer or beneficiary is denied, as well as where identification information about a customer or beneficiary is discovered to be false, are required to be reported to the Financial Monitoring Service.6